-- Work plan and methodology to achieve desired end results; - Degree to which the Proposal satisfies mandatory, optional, desirable and/or alternative green performance standards; - Experience of the Bidder in providing the required Services and/or deliverables; - Management capability of the Bidder; - Bidder's overall past performance;
+- Work plan and methodology to achieve desired end results; - Degree to which the Proposal satisfies mandatory, optional, desirable and/or alternative green performance standards;

-&lt;sup>1 For convenience, Sections 4.5 through 4.8 discuss the evaluation process of an RFP but are applicable to any solicitation for competitive Bids requiring an evaluation.
+1 For convenience, Sections 4.5 through 4.8 discuss the evaluation process of an RFP but are applicable to any solicitation for competitive Bids requiring an evaluation.

+- Experience of the Bidder in providing the required Services and/or deliverables;

+- Management capability of the Bidder;

+- Bidder's overall past performance;

+- Diversity Practices;

-- Qualifications and experience of the Bidder's proposed staff; - Conformance with the schedule of work set forth in the RFP; and - Bidder references.
+- Qualifications and experience of the Bidder's proposed staff;

+- Conformance with the schedule of work set forth in the RFP; and

+- Bidder references.